laingsimon/preview-dot/README.md

    * download the [latest release](https://github.com/laingsimon/preview-dot/releases)
    * run PreviewDot.msi
 * To uninstall
-   * Remove the program from the windows Programs ans Features control panel
+   * Remove the program from the windows Programs and Features control panel
    * Uninstall GraphViz manually

 ### Features